Stoma problems by StoCare.

 Stoma problems

-Living with a stoma can be life-changing, offering improved health and quality of life for many individuals.
+A stoma can be life-changing, offering improved health and quality of life for many individuals.
 However, it can come with challenges.
 Understanding common stoma problems can make a significant difference in helping you to manage your stoma.

-Below, we highlight 9 of the most common stoma issues, their causes and how to spot, prevent and manage them.
+Below, we highlight 10 of the most common stoma issues, their causes and how to spot, prevent and manage them.
 We’ll also provide links to other helpful stoma resources so that you can read further about common problems with stomas.

 Click below to skip directly to the section you are looking for: